How to Take Measurements for A Dress: By Your Body Type [Infographic]

 Go ahead and share this helpful infographic with your family & friends!
 Repin on Pinterest!

-All you need to get started is a measuring tape, pen and paper.
-When measuring your body for buying clothes from the internet, you’ll generally need to know the following:
+All you need to get started is a measuring tape, pen, and paper.
+When measuring your body for buying clothes online, you’ll generally need to know the following questions and either select or enter your measurements on the website:

 How to find your bust size

-Sometimes, plus sized dresses and shirts are snug around the bosom, so this measurement is exceptionally important.
+Sometimes, plus-sized dresses and shirts are snug around the bosom, so the bust measurement is exceptionally important.
 To measure your bust, stand up straight with your shoulders relaxed and arms by your side.
-Wrap your measuring tape around the fullest part of your bust, then round to the nearest half inch.
+Wrap your measuring tape around the fullest part of your bust, then round to the nearest half-inch.
 Make sure you wear a bra when measuring your bust so you account for the adjusted shape of your breasts.

 How to find your waist size

-Finding clothes that fit both the waist and the hips is sometimes hard, so it’s exceptionally important to nail this measurement.
+Finding clothes that fit both the waist and hips is sometimes hard, so it’s exceptionally important to nail this measurement.
 Stand with your feet shoulder-width apart and measure straight across the fullest part of your hips.
+Note: this is not a waist measurement, but a hip measurement.
 Again, measure yourself while wearing undergarments for better accuracy.

 How to find your inseam